When Is the Best Time

-Yes, after a long closure, Antelope got reopened this July 2021.
+Yes, after a long closure, Antelope got reopened in July 2021.
 Visitor numbers are limited, 50% capacity, therefore less crowded, but likely to sell out even faster.
-All tours for the Upper Antelope Canyon are already sold out; the first available tours are for November 2021.
-Tickets for Lower Antelope are still available.
+All tours for the Upper Antelope Canyon are quickly sold out.
+Usually, tickets for Lower Antelope are still available.
 Make your reservation as soon as possible.

 Upper Antelope has changed the traffic flow so you go out at the back and then around so you only go one way in the canyon You do not bump into others on the way back anymore.
 It also means you can enjoy this unique place only once.

 Important for your booking; most of Arizona does not use DST but the Navajo Nation.
 This results in clocks being turned forward one hour from mid-March to the beginning of November.
 This can be confusing for your booking at Antelope.